Gandhi Heritage Portal: Journals

-Gandhi's endeavour was to reach out and communicate with as many people and opinions as possible.
-Publication of periodic journals published in multiple languages was one such mode of communication.
-The Portal provides complete sets of the journals that he owned, edited or published.
-These include: Indian Opinion, Navajivan, Young India, Harijan, Harijan Bandhu and Harijan Sevak.
+Gandhi endeavoured to reach out and communicate with as many people and opinions as possible.
+One such mode of communication was the publication of periodic journals in multiple languages.
+The Portal provides complete sets of journals he owned, edited, or published.
+These include Indian Opinion, Navajivan, Young India, Harijan, Harijan Bandhu, and Harijan Sevak.

-Gandhi's ideas and practices have inspired many movements and academic inquires.
-“Journals by Others” presents a selection of journals published by institutions and movements, which seek to interrogate Gandhi's ideas and practices or record, documents and chronicle movements.
+Gandhi's ideas and practices have inspired many movements and academic inquiries.
+"Journals by Others" presents a selection of journals published by institutions and movements which seek to interrogate Gandhi's ideas and practices or record, document, and chronicle movements.
 These include Gandhi Marg (Hindi & English), Bhoomi Putra, Pyara Bapu, Kasturba Darshan and that unique handwritten journal of the Sataygraha Ashram Madhpudo.
-Full, unabridged texts of these journals are made available.
+Complete, unabridged texts of these journals are made available.
 This section would become an archive of the Gandhian imagination and scholarship.
-The Portal plans to provide an ever expanding list of such journals.
+The Portal plans to provide an ever-expanding list of such journals.

 Other works

-Other works is a broad category, which seeks to provide either full, unabridged texts or complete bibliographic information on the vast and ever expanding scholarship on Gandhiji and allied movements and institutions.
-This section also includes works of those who are crucial interlocutors of Gandhiji; C F Andrews is one example.
-It is difficult to understand and fully appreciate the striving of Gandhiji in absence of the works of his interlocutors.
+Other works are a broad category, which seeks to provide either full, unabridged texts or complete bibliographic information on the vast and ever-expanding scholarship on Gandhiji and allied movements and institutions.
+This section also includes works of those who are crucial interlocutors of Gandhiji; C.F.
+Andrews is one example.
+It is difficult to understand and fully appreciate Gandhiji's striving in the absence of the works of his interlocutors.

-This section would eventually include either full texts or bibliographic information on writings on Gandhi and his endeavours in academic journals.
-This will facilitate a more comprehensive access to the contemporary scholarship around these issues.
+This section would eventually include either full texts or bibliographic information on Gandhi's writings and his endeavours in academic journals.
+This will facilitate more comprehensive access to contemporary scholarship on these issues.